Medical Records

 Does it handle lab results and prescriptions?

 Yes.
-Lab results carry species-specific reference ranges, and prescriptions include refill tracking and DEA-compliant controlled substance logging.
+Lab results carry species-specific reference ranges, prescriptions include refill tracking, and the controlled-substance ledger records received, administered, wasted, and returned entries with running balances.

 What is the difference between an EMR and a PIMS?